 Club Sofitel in Melbourne offers some of the best city views in town.
 This lounge is hugely high on the 35th floor offering unique views of the St Patrick’s Cathedral, Yarra River and MCG and abundant natural light provided by floor to ceiling windows.
-There is a fun circular fireplace in the centre of the room.
+There is a fun circular fireplace in the center of the room.

 4. Melbourne Grand Hyatt Club Lounge

 I reviewed Melbourne Grand Hyatt during my recent trip to Melbourne.
-The Grand Hyatt Melbourne which is located in the bottom right corner of the Melbourne CBD, right at the intersection of the upscale shopping stretch of Collins Street and Russell Street.
+The Grand Hyatt Melbourne is located in the bottom right corner of the Melbourne CBD, right at the intersection of the upscale shopping stretch of Collins Street and Russell Street.

-The hotel is a close walk to other attractions as well; Federation Square, Flinders Street Station, Hosier Lane, Chinatown, the Theatre district, the Old Treasury Building, the Parliament, St. Patrick’s Cathedral and Fitzroy Garden are all within a few blocks.
+The hotel is a close walk to other attractions as well; Federation Square, Flinders Street Station, Hosier Lane, Chinatown, the Theatre district, the Old Treasury Building, the Parliament, St. Patrick’s Cathedral, and Fitzroy Garden are all within a few blocks.
 There is also a tram station right outside the hotel, and trams within the Melbourne CBD are free, which makes the trip to other attractions in the Melbourne CBD just a short commute.

-The decor in the lobby is luxurious, with a few artwork prominently featured.
+The decor in the lobby is luxurious, with a few artworks prominently featured.
 The hotel’s restaurants – Lobby Lounge and Collins Kitchen are opposite the check-in area, while the bars – Bistro bar and Ru-Co, are next to them, tucked in a corner.

 As a Diamond member, I used a Diamond Suite Upgrade in conjunction with my booking.
 This got me booked into the Grand Suite King on a high floor.
 The room was 80 sqm, with huge windows offering a great panoramic view of the city.
-The suite opened into the living room with nice seating area, as well as a large work desk.
-There was a small bathroom next to the entrance as well as a closet which conceals the minibar and Nespresso machine.
+The suite opened into the living room with a nice seating area, as well as a large work desk.
+There was a small bathroom next to the entrance as well as a closet that conceals the minibar and Nespresso machine.

 The bedroom was separated from the living room with a sliding door.
 There was also a small sofa set in the bedroom.
 At the back of the bedroom was the marble bathroom which featured a bathtub and a separate shower area.
-Toiletries were from June Jacobs, which is common brand standard across most Grand Hyatts.
-As a Diamond member, I was also given a welcome amenity of grapes, a jar of salted nuts and a bottle of wine.
+Toiletries were from June Jacobs, which is a common brand standard across most Grand Hyatts.
+As a Diamond member, I was also given a welcome amenity of grapes, a jar of salted nuts, and a bottle of wine.

 The standard rooms in the hotel start from 33 sqm and are quite similar to the bedroom module of the suite.
-If possible, ask for a room on a higher floor with views of the CBD or the Yarra river.
+If possible, ask for a room on a higher floor with views of the CBD or the Yarra River.

-The gym also has an indoor swimming pool, plunge pool and jacuzzi next to the changing rooms which also contains a sauna and steam room.
+The gym also has an indoor swimming pool, plunge pool, and jacuzzi next to the changing rooms which also contains a sauna and steam room.
 The spa treatment area is also located here.
-More impressively, you can also walk up a flight of stairs to get to the roof of the gym, where the basketball half court, golf swinging areas and tennis court are located.
+More impressively, you can also walk up a flight of stairs to get to the roof of the gym, where the basketball half-court, golf swinging areas, and tennis court are located.
 I really cannot remember the last time I was in a city hotel with both a basketball and tennis court together!

 The hotel has a Grand Club Lounge on the 31st floor.
 You can see my pictures of this lounge in my review of the Melbourne Grand Hyatt.
-Entrance is available for guests who booked a club room and above, as well as Diamond members.
+Access is available for guests who booked a club room and above, as well as Diamond members.
 The Grand Club Lounge is a huge long space, overlooking the Melbourne skyline.
 The entrance is right at the elevator lobby, with the reception desk in the middle of the club.
-Both left and right side feature comfortable seating spaces.
+Both left and right sides feature comfortable seating spaces.
 On the far left, there is also an impressive meeting boardroom.
 Both sides of the lounge also had a workstation near the bathrooms.

 In the evenings, the lounge serves food and drinks.
-Desserts are on the left side, while hot food and appetisers are on the right.
+Desserts are on the left side, while hot food and appetizers are on the right.
 In my time there, there were 2 red and 2 white wines available, and Chandon champagne.
 There was also a selection of beers and hard liquor, as well as regular drinks and a coffee machine.
 The lounge also serves breakfast in the morning.
 Diamond members are entitled to breakfast here only.
-Eating in the hotel restaurant is an additional $20 surcharge.
+Eating in the hotel restaurant is an additional $20 USD surcharge.

 5. Park Hyatt Melbourne

-Overlooking St. Patrick’s Cathedral, Fitzroy Gardens and the cosmopolitan mix of Victorian and modern architecture of the central business district, Park Hyatt Melbourne offers an exclusive sanctuary in the heart of the city
+Overlooking St. Patrick’s Cathedral, Fitzroy Gardens, and the cosmopolitan mix of Victorian and modern architecture of the central business district, Park Hyatt Melbourne offers an exclusive sanctuary in the heart of the city

 The hotel is renowned for having the largest 240 luxury rooms & suites in Melbourne with Italian marble ensuites and open windows.
-Guests are invited to enjoy the award-winning ‘radii’ restaurant & bar, a decadent Tea Lounge and Park Club Health & Day Spa featuring an indoor aquamarine pool, spa, sauna, gym and private sun deck.
+Guests are invited to enjoy the award-winning ‘radii’ restaurant & bar, a decadent Tea Lounge, and Park Club Health & Day Spa featuring an indoor aquamarine pool, spa, sauna, gym, and private sun deck.

 By booking via our luxury travel concierge you get the following benefits for free at the Park Hyatt Melbourne:

-$100 USD equivalent Food & Beverage credit to be utilized during stay (not combinable, no cash value if not redeemed in full, available in radii restaurant & bar, the Tea Lounge and room service only).
+- $100 USD equivalent Food & Beverage credit to be utilized during stay (not combinable, no cash value if not redeemed in full, available in radii restaurant & bar, the Tea Lounge and room service only)

 Most cities around the world have a Four Seasons hotel.
-Melbourne does not, but if you want to book into a Four Seasons hotel like the Four Seasons Sydney, book via our luxury travel concierge and you will get the following free benefits at ALL Four Seasons hotels for the same price as their website:
+Melbourne does not, but if you want to book into a Four Seasons hotel like the Four Seasons Sydney, book via our luxury travel concierge and you will get the following free benefits at all Four Seasons hotels for the same price as their website:

-Breakfast for two people per bedroom.
+- Breakfast for two people per bedroom

-Food and beverage credit or spa credit of USD100 per stay (where you can spend your credit depends on the hotel but the value is always $100).
+- Food and beverage credit or spa credit of $100 USD per stay (where you can spend your credit depends on the hotel but the value is always $100 USD)

-Upgrade of one category, based on availability at time of check-in (this usually excludes suites).
+- Upgrade of one category, based on availability at time of check-in (this usually excludes suites)

-Complimentary basic Internet in all guest rooms.
+- Complimentary basic Internet in all guest rooms

-Complimentary welcome gift.
+- Complimentary welcome gift